I am Sang

 Vimium is a Chrome extension that enables you to navigate using keyboard shortcuts.

-If you're not a vim user, you could learn some key mappings with it.
+If you're not a vim user, you can learn some key mappings with it.

-With Vimium, you can avoid using the mouse when the focus is inside a page, but you usually have to click the page if you want to switch focus from the address bar to the page.
+With Vimium, you can avoid using the mouse when the focus is inside a page, but you usually have to click the page to switch focus from the address bar to the page.

 Vimac is an open-source project that works similarly to Vimium.